fond-of/spryker-product-api/README.md

 [![license](https://img.shields.io/github/license/mashape/apistatus.svg)](https://packagist.org/packages/fond-of-spryker/product-api)

 ProductApi extends the Base Spryker Product Api Module:
- * for the update action uses the SKU of a product instead of the Abstract Product ID
+ * the update and get calls  are using the SKU of a product instead of the Abstract Product ID